 Individual Pay Factors for each air voids (PFair voids) and density (PFdensity) will be determined.
-PFair voids will be multiplied by the total tonnage placed (i.e., from truck tickets), and PFdensity will be multiplied by the calculated tonnage used to pave the mainline only (i.e., travel lane excluding shoulder) as determined according to Appendix A.
+PFair voids will be multiplied by the total tonnage placed (i.e., from truck tickets), and PFdensity will be multiplied by the calculated tonnage used to pave the mainline only (i.e., travel lane excluding shoulder) as determined in accordance with Appendix A.